tefra/xsdata/docs/dataclasses.rst

 Type: Text
 ~~~~~~~~~~

-This is the default xsdata field type and represents any atomic value.
-The value of
+This is the default field type and represents any atomic value.
+The value of this field
-this field is directly assign as text to elements.
+is directly assigned as text to elements.